 🔒 Daihatsu Theft Risk in Australia

-Daihatsu vehicles have a very low theft risk in Australia.
-Their low market values and lack of demand for parts in the stolen vehicle market mean they are rarely targeted.
-However, older models without immobilisers are easier to steal, so basic security measures are still worthwhile.
-Check Australian Police data for the latest stolen vehicle statistics.
+Daihatsu vehicles have an extremely low theft profile in Australia.
+Their low market values and lack of demand for parts in the stolen vehicle market mean they are almost never targeted.
+However, older models without immobilisers are easier to steal, so basic security measures remain worthwhile.
+Check the National Motor Vehicle Theft Reduction Council for current stolen vehicle statistics.

-• Daihatsus have very low theft risk in Australia
+• Daihatsus have near-zero theft risk in Australia

-• Low resale values mean little incentive for thieves
+• Low resale values mean minimal incentive for thieves

-• An aftermarket immobiliser is a worthwhile investment for older models
+• An aftermarket immobiliser is a worthwhile investment for pre-2005 models

 • Older Daihatsus (pre-2010): Limited safety technology by modern standards

-• Kei cars (Mira, Move): Designed for Japanese domestic market, smaller crash structures
+• Kei cars (Mira, Move): Designed for Japan's domestic market with smaller crash structures

-• Terios: Basic safety features but no modern driver assist technology
+• Terios: Basic safety features but lacks modern driver assist technology

 Daihatsu Insurance FAQs